escodebar/escodebar/README.md

 I also learnt managing and isolating application dependencies to prevent dependency version conflicts.

 ### Problem solving abilities and analytical skills
-I like tackling and solving complex problems using different techniques to find the most elegant or most pragmatic solution.
+I like tackling and solving complex problems using different techniques to find a solution as required by the context of the problem.
-I can read and review other’s program code.
-I also evaluate third party applications and libraries to foresee complications before using them.

-### Documentation
-I document my work according to the requirements.
-I can create user manuals using Sphinx and used Swagger to create automatised API documentations.
-Most of my personal projects come along with a markdown readme.
-I use Git for documenting changes and code comments for complex snippets of code.

-### Systems
-I feel comfortable using the shell (on Linux and macOS).
-I have some experience configuring http servers and databases.
-I also worked with puppet, docker and vagrant and I am aware of technologies like packer, terraform.
-I am very interested in the DevOps culture.

 Extracurricular activities
 --------------------------